|

 we discover that for millennia human beings have been aware of the

+Conservation and Uncertainty Principles of Energy to some degree.
 The Conservation Principle of Energy reminds us that existence involves

 continuous change and transformation even as energy remains a bounteous